thehimel/kafgres/README.md

 Integrating Kafka with PostgreSQL in a DBaaS

-## Set up a Kafka Service in `Aiven`
+## Set up a Service in `Aiven`

+Use the following steps to set up a `Kafka` and `PostgreSQL` service in `Aiven`.

 - Go to [Console](https://console.aiven.io/)
 - Click on `Create a new service`.
 And follow the steps.
-- Select `Kafka` and `Version Number` in `Select your service` section.
+- Choose a service (i.e. `Kafka`, `PostgreSQL`, etc.) and `Version Number` in `Select your service` section.
-- Select the cloud provide from the list consisting AWS, GCP, MS Azure, DigitalOcean, UpCloud, etc.
+- Select the cloud provide from the options consisting AWS, GCP, MS Azure, DigitalOcean, UpCloud, etc.
 - Select a region.
 - Select a plan according to your required CPU, RAM, Storage, Backup Capability, Nodes, etc.
-- Provide the service a name.
-Note: The service name cannot be changed later.
+- Provide the service a name. *Note: The service name cannot be changed later.*
 - Finally, click on `Create Service`.
 - Once the status turns `Running`, the service is ready to use.